 All gymnasts will have the opportunity to participate in the British Gymnastic Award Scheme, and will be assessed for these awards approximately once a term.
 Sessions will aim to build the specific skills required to pass these awards.

-Training sessions will consist of a circuit of running and chassés to increase the pulse rate of the gymnasts, followed by flexibility and strength-specific warm-ups.
+Training sessions will typically consist of an aerobics style warm up to increase the pulse rate of the gymnasts, followed by flexibility and strength-specific warm-ups.
 This will be followed by a skill based session where gymnasts are taught and encouraged to practice and perfect a variety of skills and balances.
 The session will end with a cool-down period before dismissal.

 What comes next

-Entry into the intermediate or advanced group is at the invitation of the club coach.
-These groups stay for up to two hours and also may be offered the opportunity to attend on more than one day.
-They may also begin to prepare for competition.
+Entry into the improvers, intermediate or advanced group is at the invitation of the head coach.
+These groups may be offered the opportunity to attend on more than one day.
+They may also be given the opportunity to trial for our elite group to prepare for competition.

-If you have any concerns you wish to discuss, please contact your coach at home in advance of the session, or at the end of a session so that teaching is not interrupted, unless in an emergency.
+If you have any concerns you wish to discuss, please contact your coach by phone or email in advance of the session, or in person at the end of a session so that teaching is not interrupted, unless in an emergency.
 Welfare officers can be contacted by telephone if required.